-- You can wave pieces of birch together to make various items (shoes, bowls, etc.)
+- Wave pieces of birch together to make various items (shoes, bowls, etc.).

 When it comes to birch, I’m not saying you should carry it with you at all times, but rather make the items you need and add them in your survival bag.

 When it comes to picking out survival gear that is small, portable and ideal for creating options most of the people stop at the Swiss Army Knife.
 Sure it can be a good multi-purpose tool, but it’s not the only option.
 The brand is irrelevant as long as it does to job well and fits your hand easily.
 When choosing a multi-tool make sure it contains all the functions you need and fits your style and knowledge on how to use it.
 There are multi-purpose tools with limitless functions and you need to do a research before buying the one that is right for you.
 Here are just some of the options it should have:

 - Screwdrivers (flat and Philips head)

 Make sure you read the customer’s review before you make a choice.
 You could get a tool with more or less functions, depending on the other items you have in your survival bag.

 When it comes to survival knives the options are endless and you have to choose a knife that fits your needs.
 A knife can be used for anything, for slicing, cutting, piercing, etc. It can also be a good self-defense item if you know how to use it.
 You should at least know how the shape of the blade influences the use of the knife.
 You also have to inquire about the material the blade and the handle are made off and so on.
 I have a knife that has a fire starter and a whistle incorporated into the sheath.
 It also has a pull through sharpener that keeps it in good shape.
 There are some people that can survive in the wild with just a knife.

 You should also read: Why blade matters when picking the perfect knife